Skid Speed Calculator: Speed from Skid Marks

-Enter skid length, road surface, and braking efficiency.
+Enter skid length, road surface, and braking.

 Skid Speed Formula: Accident Reconstruction